Additional New York Giants Info

 The New York Giants are also known as having the most important owner in the history of American sports.
 Wellington Mara, the father of current Giants owner Tom Mara, took over as the owner in 1959.
 Without Wellington Mara, the NFL as we know it would not exist today.
 Mara brought revenue sharing and the idea of a salary cap to the league.

 The Giants have recently become known as a team who seemingly pulls one out of nowhere when you least expect it.
 The 2007 season was one, the 2011 season was another.
-Both seasons, they really didn’t have great records.
+In both seasons, they didn’t have great records.
 In both years they walked away as Super Bowl Champions.
-These runs are often built on players you have never heard of, until they step up and do something.
+These runs are often built on players you have never heard of until they step up and do something.
 For example, nobody had heard of Justin Tuck until he made Tom Brady’s fourth Super Bowl appearance a living nightmare.

 Giants football games for both home and away are available as soon as the NFL schedule is out, and tickets are in hand.
 With our secure ticket checkout, you can rest easy.